approov/rndemo/README.md

 # Simple Approov React Native Demo

-> **IMPORTANT:** This repository relates to Approov 1 and has not been updated to reflect the [new features](https://approov.io/docs/v2.0/changelog/) and [usage](https://approov.io/docs/v2.0/approov-usage-documentation/) of [Approov 2](https://approov.io/docs/v2.0/approov-installation/), the latest version of Approov.
-We will be updating the repository soon.
-Meanwhile, please refer to the [guide](https://approov.io/docs/v2.0/approov-usage-documentation/#migrating-from-approov-1) for migrating from Approov 1 to Approov 2.
+> **IMPORTANT:** This repository is now **archived**, because it relates to Approov 1 which is **deprecated**.
+For Approov 2 please find [here](https://github.com/approov?q=quickstarts) the relevant Quick Start for your mobile platform and http stack.
+If you don't find one, please refer to the [Getting Started with Approov](https://approov.io/docs/latest/approov-usage-documentation/#getting-started-with-approov) guide or into the [guide](https://approov.io/docs/latest/approov-usage-documentation/#migrating-from-approov-1) for migrating from Approov 1 to Approov 2.

 This is a simple React Native client demonstrating Approov usage.

 The client is attested by the Approov library, and if registration is successful, a random shape will be displayed when the 'get shape' button is pressed.

 For now, the demo runs on Android.
 The iOS version is on its way.

 # Prerequisites

 You will need to download the Approov Demo package at [approov.io](https://approov.io).
 See the demo download README.md file for more information.

 This demo uses the download demo's backend server, the approov.aar library, and the registration tools.